-These Guidelines restrict attention to the procurement of manually activated power reserves by TSOs based on the services and products from market participants.
-Hence automatically activated power reserves, intra-day markets and any ancillary services not procured as manually activated power reserves are outside the scope of these Guidelines.
+These Guidelines are focused on the procurement of manually activated power reserves by Transmission System Operators (TSOs) based on the services and products from market participants since this is a key market element of balancing activities.
+Hence automatically activated power reserves, intra-day markets and any ancillary services not procured as manually activated power reserves are outside the scope of these Guidelines for now.